-There aren’t many places like Phuket Island, it’s no wonder it’s one of Southeast Asia’s most popular travel destinations – understandably so.
-The island sings of beaches, boats and promising times.
+The island boasts beaches, boats, and good times.
 But it’s hard to know what to expect on arriving in Phuket.
-Below, I’ve mapped out some ways to navigate the capital of the island using local transport, and the most convenient ways to do so.
+Below, I’ve mapped out ways to navigate the island’s capital using local transport and the most convenient ways to do so.

 Fast Facts on Phuket Island